Ilana Duff

 Ilana Dupont (née Duff) is a Paralympic athlete from Canada competing mainly in category T53 sprint events.

-She competed in the 2008 Summer Paralympics in Beijing, China.
-There she won a bronze medal in the women's 100 metres – T53 event, finished fifth in the women's 200 metres – T53 event and finished sixth in the women's 400 metres – T53 event.
+She competed in the 2008 Summer Paralympics in Beijing, China where she won a bronze medal in the women's 100 metres – T53 event, finished fifth in the women's 200 metres – T53 event and finished sixth in the women's 400 metres – T53 event.

-After retiring and marrying fellow wheelchair racer Alexandre Dupont, the Canadian made a comeback to para-athletics after watching her husband compete at the 2012 Summer Paralympics in London.
+After retiring and marrying fellow wheelchair racer Alexandre Dupont, she made a comeback to para-athletics after watching her husband compete at the 2012 Summer Paralympics in London.

 She won a bronze medal in the 100 metres T53 at the 2013 IPC Athletics World Championships in Lyon.